-A guiding vision was created to guide overall strategy development, which focussed in particular on town centre connectivity and supporting themes related to physical, social and environmental performance.
+A guiding vision framework was prepared to deliver the strategy, which focussed in particular on Town Centre connectivity and supporting themes related to physical, social and environmental performance.

 Underlying this framework is a set of revitalisation principles developed to guide and articulate the vision, and set the scene for corresponding strategies.
 Each strategy is then explained in terms of its intent and outcome, and short, medium or longer-term priority.
-This structure is important as it allows the overall strategies to be achieved from the outset (through shorter term actions) even if the vision is to be realised in the longer term.
+This structure enables the staging of components of the Strategy, and achives their delivery through short, medium and long term deliverables.